The Benefits of Infrastructure Automation

 Infrastructure as code (IaC) is an approach to infrastructure that emphasizes consistent, repeatable routines based on software development for provisioning and changing systems and their configuration.
 These changes are made to definitions and then rolled out to systems through unattended processes.

-This approach has been proven with innovative companies like Amazon, Netflix, Google, Facebook, and Etsy.
+This approach has been proven by innovative companies like Amazon, Netflix, Google, Facebook, and Etsy.
 These businesses handle millions of dollars in transactions on a daily basis.
-It is no surprise that they rely on Infrastructure as code for their large scale, highly reliable IT infrastructure.
+It is no surprise that they rely on Infrastructure as code for their large-scale, highly reliable IT infrastructure.

 Infrastructure as Code allows you to write code to generate a data center or the environment for an application using services such as AWS, GCloud, and Azure.
 The largest advantage to this is that it allows you to document your infrastructure as you build it.
 It also allows you to better audit the condition of your environment and revise it such that you can be aware when something like a port change occurs.
 This also allows people to provide feedback about infrastructure before it is merged back into master, improving collaboration between developers and engineers.